Distinguished Service Award

 “Rock star” is how many talk about Gary McLean ’61, of Minneapolis, Minnesota.
 He doesn’t sing, write music or play an instrument, but he has been working his entire adult life composing a body of work that truly hits all the humanitarian notes of Graceland’s Distinguished Service Award.

-McLean earned his Associate of Arts degree in pre-commerce from Graceland College.
-He went on to complete his bachelor’s degree at Western University in London, Ontario, Canada, and his master’s and doctorate degrees in business education at Columbia University in New York, all while maintaining loyal membership in the RLDS church (now Community of Christ).
-Gary was an early champion of ordaining women and the LGBTQ community to the priesthood as well as a new policy on open communion.
+McLean earned an Associate of Arts degree in pre-commerce from Graceland College.
+He went on to complete a bachelor’s degree at Western University in London, Ontario, Canada, and master’s and doctorate degrees in business education at Columbia University in New York, all while maintaining loyal membership in the RLDS church (now Community of Christ).
+McLean was an early champion of ordaining women and the LGBTQ community to the priesthood as well as a new policy on open communion.

 Over the years, McLean has been a leader in the field of Human Resource Development (HRD).
 HRD is the integrated use of training, organization and career development to improve individual, group and organizational effectiveness.
 Solutions to social issues, challenges and problems come much faster with skilled and informed HRD.

 McLean has written the book on organization development.
 He’s written 32 books and over 500 journal articles and book chapters.
 Through his writings, McLean has dramatically extended the boundary of HRD to move focus away from corporations alone to include individual, community, nation and society development.